saurabh1088/notes/iOS/QnA/QnA1.md

 modified, in which case the modified one will get a copy of itself.
 In terms of performance this means when we have a bunch of arrays sharing a storage then any first mutating operation will incur the cost of copying.

+## 16. What is an ArraySlice?
+Why should one not store a slice longer than one needs?
+ArraySlice is a view onto Arrays.
+It's a generic struct behaving very much same as the normal Array.
+ArraySlice can reference a part of another Array's storage and pass it of as its own.
+This is helpful to make it fast and efficient to perform operations on a section of larger array.
+ArraySlice doesn't copies elements of section it represents of the larger array, instead it present a view onto the storage of larger array.
+ArraySlice offers same interface as that of normal array so one performs same operations as one can on a normal array.
+ArraySlice can however allocate its own memory space but that defeats the purpose of using it.

+One should not store an array slice longer than it is needed because slice holds reference to entire storage of the larger array, not just the portion of which it is representing the view.
+So what this means is that it will increment the reference count for memory of larger array and can lead to memory leakage.